The minor in special education is designed to meet two broad goals:

 Candidates should be aware that graduate school standards maintain that a grade of "C" or lower as being unacceptable academic performance.
 Graduate school expectations will apply to any undergraduate who elects to pursue this minor and who then plans to apply for advanced standing for a M.A.S.E. degree at a later date Coursework completed in the undergraduate courses that does not meet the standards of the graduate school may need to be repeated at the master's level at the discretion of the graduate school admission committee for special education.

-Minor Requirements: 18 Semester hours
+Minor Requirements: Minimum of 20 semester hours

-Required Courses, totaling 8 semester hours:
+Required Courses, totaling four semester hours:

-SPED3120 Characteristics and Identification of Disabilities and the Law (4)
+SPED2120 Characteristics and Identification of Disabilities and the Law (4)

 SPED/EDU3860 Psychological/Educational Assessment of Students with Disabilities/Assessment of Bilingual Students (4)